yiisoft/data

 Latest Stable Version Total Downloads Build status Code Coverage Mutation testing badge static analysis type-coverage psalm-level

 The package provides generic data abstractions.
-The aim is to hide storage aspect from the operations of reading, writing and processing data.
+The aim is to hide a storage aspect from the operations of reading, writing and processing data.

 Features are: